Analyzing ECARX (ECX) and Its Rivals

 |ECARX Competitors

-ECARX has higher revenue, but lower earnings than its competitors.
-ECARX is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+ECARX’s rivals have higher revenue and earnings than ECARX.
+ECARX is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary